-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Monterey Peninsula Water Management District for its comprehensive annual financial report (CAFR) for the fiscal year ended June30, 2016.
-This was the second year that the government has achieved this prestigious award.
+Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Monterey Peninsula Water Management District for its comprehensive annual financial report for the fiscal year ended June 30, 2017.
+This was the third consecutive year that the government has achieved this prestigious award.

-In order to be awarded a Certificate of Achievement, the government had to publish an easily readable and efficiently organized CAFR that satisfied both generally accepted accounting principles and applicable program requirements.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+This report must satisfy both generally accepted accounting principles and applicable legal requirements.

-A Certificate of Achievement for Excellence in Financial Reporting is valid for a period of one year only.
-However, we believe that our current CAFR continues to meet the Certificate of Achievement for Excellence in Financial Reporting Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.
+A Certificate of Achievement is valid for a period of one year only.
+We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.